 Step 5: Schedule and Attend the Visa Interview

-Prepare for the interview at the U.S. embassy or consulate in your home country.
-Be ready to answer questions about your job and qualifications.
+Book an interview at the U.S. embassy in your country.
+Be prepared to answer questions about your job, employer, and future plans.

 Step 6: Submit Required Documents